 Another key difference between regular passenger vehicle accidents and semi-truck accidents is that semi-truck drivers are governed by a complex set of rules and regulations.
 As previously mentioned, semi-truck drivers will often make deliveries across state lines, which makes them subject to numerous interstate trucking rules and regulations.
 These federal and state regulations oversee multiple components of the semi-truck, which include but are not limited to:

 - All semi-truck’s maintenance; which include regular smog-checks and other body-type regulation;

 - All commercial driver’s licenses, trainings, certifications, and qualifications; and

-- Regular semi-truck inspections, which include driver’s logbooks.
+- Regular semi-truck inspections, which include driver’s logbooks

 Filing A Claim Against a Semi-Truck Driver for Your Injuries

-The Law Offices of Justin H. King understand how to handle incidents concerning large trucking corporations who can participate in tactics intended to undermine your chances at recuperating fully for the injuries you sustained.
+The Law Office of Justin H. King understands how to handle incidents concerning large trucking corporations who can participate in tactics intended to undermine your chances at recuperating fully for the injuries you sustained.
 Justin H. King is a dedicated attorney who will champion for your rights as a victim and see that you are compensated for the injuries you sustained.
 You can learn more about his representation for victims of trucking accidents, or view his contact information here.